tenetlang/tenetlang/README.md

+> NOTICE: Due to personal and professional obligations, this project is currently archived.

 # tenetlang ✨💻
 > A GPT-Designed Language Built for Humans

 See Luke's Post ["GPT4 Designed a Programming Language"](https://lukebechtel.com/blog/gpt4-generating-code) for some background.

 ### 🙏 Seeking Contributors
 We need some help to coax GPT in the right directions, and avoid common pitfalls.